"My work as an artist is an expression of my existence, I am a survivor of the survivors"

 Ben’s work has gained national & international attention.
 His work has been featured in scores of magazines, books, online publications, and social media networks like Western Art Collector Magazine, Southwest Art Magazine, Mountain Living Magazine, Big Sky Journal, Fine Art Connoisseur Magazine, Cowboys & Indians Magazine, Montana Women’s Magazine, National Geographic, University of North Carolina Press, and even various international periodicals in Dubai, Abu Dhabi, Stuttgart, & Frankfurt.

-This residency is leading up to a tandem group exhibition at the Chicago Field Museum, University of Chicago’s Neubauer Collegium, titled Apsáalooke Women & Warriors is set to open March of 2020.
+Pease recently was commissioned to particpate in a large group exhibition at the Chicago Field Museum, University of Chicago’s Neubauer Collegium, titled Apsáalooke Women & Warriors which opened March of 2020.

 He was most recently named Artist-of-the-Year from the Yellowstone Art Museum’s Board of Trustees.
-Ben, his Wife Malisha, and two sons Laetus & Quannah currently live in Billings, MT.
+Ben, his Wife Malisha, and two sons Laetus & Quannah, and new baby daughter Aluute, currently live in Billings, MT.

 Any inquiries can be sent to